-Our advice: the best time of the year to admire the buiding is to come on a clear day in Winter.
+Our advice: the best time of the year to admire the building is to come on a clear day in Winter.
 Trees won’t hide part of the façade.

-There are many other work of Guimard found in Paris.
-One of them is the métro entrance of the Porte Dauphine station.
+There is much other work of Guimard found in Paris.
+Two of them are the métro entrances of the Porte Dauphine station and Place des Abbesses.

 If you are interested in the Art Nouveau style, check out our article about Art Nouveau in Nancy.

 How to get there to the Castel Béranger?

 - Castel Béranger is located at 14 rue de la Fontaine in the 16th arrondissement.
 Click on this link to open a google map => Castel Béranger, Paris.